- About Dudok

 On September 16, 1958, the municipal council officially received the carillon.
 The carillon was played by the famous carillonneur Leen ’t Hart, director of the Dutch Carillon School in Amersfoort.
 According to De Gooi- en Eemlander, it was an impressive event when ‘t Hart ‘reached high in the tower for the keyboard and the light and heavy bronze voices, up there, started to play the Wilhelmus’.

 The warm sounds of the carillon were praised by many bell players.
 The city carillonneur played the instrument on Wednesdays and Saturdays.
 At the hour and half hour, an automatic time signal sounded, preceded by a melody.
 From 1959 to 1973, as part of the Holland Festival, the annual International Carillon Competition took place at the town hall carillon, in which many world-famous carillonneurs took part.
 The carillon also became well known by providing the signature tune of Radio Netherlands Worldwide “Merck Toch hoe sterck” and announcing the eight o’clock radio news on Hilversum 1 with the melody of ‘O Netherlands, please note your saeck’.
 And many Hilversummer enjoyed the regularly performed summer evening concerts.

-In combination with a visit to the following exhibitions: €4 per person.
+€4 per person.
 Children up to and including 12 years: free (accompanied by an adult).